About EATS

 • Enquiring: discussion and critical thinking an essential core of the training, facilitated through the course structure

-• Comprehensive: covering all aspects needed to produce a successful Alexander teacher additional to the core Alexander hands-on skills and understanding – including different learning and teaching styles; setting up a business and marketing skills
+• Comprehensive: covering all aspects needed to produce a successful Alexander teacher additional to the core Alexander hands-on skills and understanding – including how to tailor your teaching to different individuals; setting up a business and marketing skills

 • Fun: exploratory and playful approach to teaching and learning